rpcodelearner/three_points/README.md

 ### Controls
 The foci number can be set by typing the value or by using the Up/Down arrow keys.
 In either case, the value is read after Enter is pressed or the (keyboard) focus is moved to another control.

 Pressing F5 triggers the computation of the foci and the drawing of the figure; this is useful with the "Random" foci pattern.

+Resize the window to see a different portion of the plane (no zoom function available).